seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 ## 0. Fingerprint

+**Revision 2026-09-05-a.** Baseline: TZ-27 and TZ-28, both on `bench/backtest_bench.py`
-**Revision 2026-09-03-b.** Baseline unchanged: TZ-25 and TZ-26 merged into `main` as one pull request; implementation commits `ea05962` (TZ-25) and `69bddc3` (TZ-26), reports
+plus one workflow; implementation commits `0404286` (TZ-27) and `b29284e` (TZ-28), reports
-`CryptoReports/TZ-25-universe-morpho-arb-report.md`,
-`CryptoReports/TZ-25-universe-morpho-arb-report-2.md` and
+`CryptoReports/TZ-27-continuation-target-backtest-report.md` and
-`CryptoReports/TZ-26-venue-count-expectations-report.md`. **The baseline names the implementation commits, not the merge commit** — a merge commit carries no content, and content is what this block pins.
-The merge is `f27d5ee`; `Bench gate` #122 is green on it.
+`CryptoReports/TZ-28-scorer-extraction-and-target-bars-report.md`. **The baseline names the implementation commits, not the merge commit** — a merge commit carries no content, and content is what this block pins.
+TZ-27 merged as pull request #25 (merge `5c8d59f`); TZ-28 is the merge this revision waits on, and the map is **uploaded after it, never before**, because a map is not a forecast of what `main` will hold.

-**This letter is a documentation revision and no production file moves at this revision.**
-It closes the two §10 rows TZ-25 left open — the producer's symbol list and the two CoinGecko ids — on readings taken 03.09.2026 outside the repository, and repairs the §11 sentence that described the producer as not yet updated.
-The file table and every gate figure below are `-a`'s, unchanged and re-stated rather than re-measured.

-**The file table moved at revision `-a`, and it moved because the universe did.** TZ-25 took `TOKENS` and `tokens[]` from 28 to 30 — **MORPHO** and
-**ARB**, both declared `fut:true` — and TZ-26 repaired the venue-count expectations and the §3.17 caption that addition falsified. `index.html` and `main.py` carry new values below; `catalysts.json` and the calibration record do not.
-The seven `2026-08-30` and `2026-09-0*` letters before this one were documentation revisions on the TZ-21 and TZ-23 baselines — governing text only, `ANALYST-INSTRUCTIONS.md` through `2026-09-02-b` and `EXECUTOR-INSTRUCTIONS.md` through **v18**, plus invariants 57 and 58 — with no production file moved and the gate steady at 1 250 739 throughout.

-**TZ-25 was BLOCKED before it was executed, and both of its reports stand (inv.
-59).**
-Hard floor item 3 of contract **v18** froze the universe at 28, and TZ-25 amended that freeze in its own text, which is the one move a hard floor exists to refuse; the Executor blocked and was right to.
-The freeze was then lifted by the Boss in session, so for two commits the code carried a 30-coin universe against a contract and a map that both said
-28. Contract **v19** (801 lines, MD5 `a6ebc2e7c2f2b74e813dfdc20400558f`, measured on
-`main` by TZ-26) closed half of that gap and this revision closes the other half.
+**No production file moves at this revision and no gate figure moves either.** Neither TZ touched `index.html`, `main.py`, `catalysts.json` or the calibration record, and both replayed the thirteen steps locally at **1 255 401**, **delta zero against `-b`**.
+What moves is one bench, one workflow, three invariants and this map's own description of the scoring backtest — which was itself part of the defect.

+**`bench/backtest_bench.py` has no row in the file table, and two consecutive TZs have now had to explain the absence.** The table pins the four files a TZ header fingerprints: three production artifacts plus the calibration record, and the record is there only because it is one of exactly two places `DAY_RANGE_ABNORMAL = 1.39` exists (inv.
+46).
+A bench in that table would put a hash in every TZ header for a file that moves whenever a bench moves — the argument §11 already makes for `live-gate.sh`.
+A TZ needing the figure states it in its own `§0`, as TZ-28 did (2544 → 2768 lines, `fb9464afba2e87450bd3fd11877da9f1` → `9357c2bc4e71542c21068be79f8691f9`).

+**TZ-27 was delivered PARTIAL and was right to be (hard floor item 2).** Two of its nine validation items failed: `--lab-selftest` was red on D2 and D3, and the archive run was not taken.
+Both reds were properties of the registered BARS rather than of the new code, and editing an assertion to make it pass is the one move a hard floor exists to refuse — so they stood red, reached the Architect as findings, and TZ-28 re-registered them through a specification (inv.
+61). **The instrument now exists and the measurement still does not:**
+`k*` has never been computed, `Ω` has never been read on the archive, and no later TZ may cite either from TZ-27 (§3.10a, §3.12, §10).

+**The two revisions before this one, in one line each.** `2026-09-03-a` moved the file table because the universe went from 28 to 30 (TZ-25, TZ-26, inv.
+59); `2026-09-03-b` was documentation only and closed the two §10 rows TZ-25 left open on readings taken 03.09.2026.
+Contract **v19** (801 lines, MD5 `a6ebc2e7c2f2b74e813dfdc20400558f`) is unchanged and is the version both TZs ran under.

 Every TZ header quotes this block IN FULL — all seven anchors and the file table, never a subset.
 The Executor matches each anchor as an exact substring against the